The answer to Facebook, Twitter and YouTube's harassment and fake news problems? Transparency

 It's time to pull back the curtains.
 Big time.

 Over the past two years, the tech industry has found itself in the middle of so many world-changing events, it's hard to keep track.
-We've seen privacy leaks like Cambridge Analytica, Russian interference in our elections, harassment, hate speech, the rise of white supremacists and threats of all out nuclear war, to name just a few.
+We've seen privacy leaks like the one centered on Cambridge Analytica, Russian interference in our elections, endless harassment, hate speech, the rise of white supremacists and threats of all-out nuclear war, to name just a few.

 And yet, we know shockingly little about the decisions that Facebook, Twitter and YouTube make, impacting billions of people every day.

 Consider just the past week.
-Conspiracy theorist Alex Jones and his publication Infowars was largely booted off Apple's iTunes and Podcasts services, Facebook, YouTube, Spotify, LinkedIn, Pinterest, Stitcher, MailChimp and Vimeo, all within a few days of one another.
+Conspiracy theorist Alex Jones and his publication Infowars were largely booted off Apple's iTunes and Podcasts services, Facebook, YouTube, Spotify, LinkedIn, Pinterest, Stitcher, MailChimp and Vimeo, all within a few days.

 All they would say is that Jones and Infowars violated their rules, and that was it.

 Many people cheered tech's moves.
-After all, Jones in particular has accused the families of the 20 first graders killed in the Sandy Hook massacre in 2012 of faking their children's deaths.
+After all, Jones in particular has accused the families of the 20 first-graders killed in the Sandy Hook massacre in 2012 of faking their children's deaths.
 At least nine families of Sandy Hook victims have now sued Jones and Infowars for defamation.
-How could that type of speech -- demonstrably false claims that's led to harassment of grieving families -- be ok?
+How could that type of speech -- demonstrably false claims that led to harassment of grieving families -- be OK?

 Add in that more than half of US adults support tech companies taking steps to restrict false information, "even if it limits the public's freedom to access and publish information," as a Pew Research Center survey found in April.
 You'd think this is a no-brainer.